Shattered City: The Halifax Explosion

+Creation

 The series was expensive by Canadian television standards with a budget of $10.4 million.
 It was heavily promoted by the CBC and paired with a number of non-fiction documentaries.
 The broadcast drew a sizable Canadian audience of 1.5 million viewers.
 It drew some praise for the adept use of special effects to show the destruction of the explosion.
 However the miniseries was poorly received critically.
 One critic at the Globe and Mail described it as "execrably written and acted" while another strained to find positive elements, "At times, there is a plodding workmanlike quality to Shattered City."
 The miniseries won some technical awards at the Canadian television Gemini Awards in 2004 (photography, special effects, costume and sound) but was passed over for any direction or writing awards and won only a single supporting acting award for Ted Dykstra.

+Concerns

 Serious concerns were raised over the depiction of history in the miniseries.
 Descendants of explosion victims and professional historians objected to the historical distortions and numerous liberties with historical truth.
 Significant deviations include: